kea-classrooms/gh-md-intro-dat22c/NikoDatamand.md

 1. App development in key programming languages as Java and C++
 2. Unity and simple 2D game development
 3. Networks and security
-4. Assembler and hardware knowledge
+4. Assembler and in-depth hardware knowledge

 **link to my GitHub repositories:**
 https://github.com/NikoDatamand?tab=repositories

 **my dream in the not so distant future:**
-I'm especially interested in working with essential software for state-owned eneterprises.
+I'm especially interested in working with essential software for governmental entities.
 Modelling a given section of state apparatus in order to deliver a digitalized solution is a great dream of mine, either working for the state itself or a private company such as KMD.
 In the process of this, I would like to pick up niche skills, and constantly develop these by taking educational courses.